Something that I noticed soon after arriving to Mexico in 2006 was the (to me) strange and inefficient way things were done here.

 Paying attention to yourself at the exclusion of others?
 Others may balk, argue with or judge your new behavior, if they’re accustomed to being the focus of your loving attention and care.
 It may feel to them and to you cruel and drastic – but is it?
 Or is it just a shift in how you use and direct your precious life force energy?
 When Mothers Forgive Themselves: Tips for Adult Daughters on not getting what You (still!) want11/10/2020 Let's get right to it, shall we?

 At this moment, I’m receiving a priceless gift: the forgiveness, acceptance and redemption that came to my foremothers in the full bloom of their sixties is arriving at my doorstep.
 I see the ancestors, the women of my lineage and soul community walking en masse, bringing message and meaning.
 Each step heavy with the solidity of woman, of earth, of love.
 I’m making them some campfire hot chocolate right now, in welcome.
 While it heats up let me tell you a little story...
-Assume Nothing and Release
+Assume nothing and release

 Ever since the earthquake in 2017, I don’t pull the keys out my pocket until I’m literally at the door.
 There’s nothing like emergencies to bring us back home To the present moment To what’s really important To the tenuousness of life Most of all, though, crises make me take nothing for granted.
 Not taking things for granted naturally implies appreciation for what is: Our lives, our health, our homes, our families and friends.
 Money, freedom, abilities, support and meaningful lifework if we’re so fortunate.
 But when I think about not taking things for granted, I mean not assuming or expecting anything to remain the same.
 Do you ever look in the mirror and say, “What??
 When did I start looking like an older woman?
 Shit!”